 According to the Iranian Islamic rules, all alcohol is banned and if you take any alcoholic drink with you, it would be confiscated at the border or in the airport.

-Is Iran safe?
+Is Iran safe to travel?

 Any crime carries severe penalties in the Islamic Republic of Iran.
 On the other hand Because of great influence of Islamic beliefs and off course importance of decency in Iranian culture, this country is one the safest.
 It is likely that the greatest danger you face (other than crossing the road!!) is having your purse or camera snatched, especially in Isfahan.